March 26, 2026 (2w ago)

 | Function Invocations | $0.60/million |

 Why does the region matter?
 Vercel prices compute by region.
-Sao Paulo (gru1) costs 73% more than US East (iad1) for the same CPU-hour (Vercel Pricing, 2026).
+Sao Paulo (gru1) costs 73% more than US East (iad1) for the same CPU-hour, as noted on Vercel's pricing page.
 If your users are in Brazil but you haven't checked regional multipliers, your bill might surprise you.

 Build minute pricing depends on which machine tier you use: